pabtomas/dotfiles/jinzo/README.md

 - Zero-fuss installation
 - Asynchronous execution

-** It does not mean that your `navy.json` file will work on 2 different hosts with two different versions of the Docker Engine API.
-It means that you can write a `navy.json` file whatever the Docker Engine API version you are targetting.
+** It does not mean that your `jinzo.json` file will work on 2 different hosts with two different versions of the Docker Engine API.
+It means that you can write a `jinzo.json` file whatever the Docker Engine API version you are targetting.

-## Why Navy ?
+## Why Jinzo ?

-Navy was written because I faced a recurrent scenario when dealing with Docker:
+Jinzo was written because I faced a recurrent scenario when dealing with Docker:
 - Starting a Compose project to make a simple stack of containers working quickly,
 - With time this stack is growing and I spend more time to maintain things around Compose to compensate its lacks,
 - I switch to another solution (Ansible, Kubernetes, Swarm, ...) because the project is now unmaintainable.